 The problem with a fuel pump kill switch is that it's easy to bypass and run battery power directly to the fuel pump.
 It's easy to determine when the fuel pump isn't powered up because you can hear it fail to prime.
 Fuel pump kills are common and widely known in part because of my write-ups several years ago but also because too many people rely solely on a cheap switch as their only security.
 As a result, fuel pump kills are no longer a reliable way to prevent your car from being stolen.

 The PGM-FI Main Relay controls the Fuel Injectors, the Fuel Pump, the O2 sensor, the Alternator, and the Vehicle Speed Sensor.
-From a thief's perspective, it's much harder to diagnose and bypass the fuel injector portion of the kill.
-They're going to waste too much time bypassing the fuel pump to no avail.
+Thieves mistakenly diagnose it as a fuel kill and waste time bypassing the pump to no avail.

 The Main Relay has a black, low current ground wire.
 If you put your switch on this one wire, you can kill the entire relay.
 Some of Hondas have two wires and you will need to cut both and treat them as one wire.

 This is optional but to keep the wiring stock and make this process easily reversible, I went to the junkyard and cut a main relay harness.
 I then de-pinned the black wire to use for my kill switch so I could tuck my original black wire away.

 This is what the main relay looks like on 94-01 Integras and 92-95 Civics and Del Sols.
 You can remove the 10mm bolt and unplug the harness using a flat blade screwdriver.
 For 96-00 Civics, follow this link to find your main relay: EK Kill Switch

 Pry the white clip up but don't completely remove it.
 You just need to free the black wire.

 There's a little tab inside that you'll need to flatten down with a straight pick.
 Press on it while pulling on the wire.